MaastrichtU-IDS/FAIRnessEvaluationTutorial/index.md

 ### Support or Contact

-If you have any questions, discussion points, or want to collaborate, please feel free to contanct: Chang Sun(chang.sun@maastrichtuniversity.nl), Vincent Emonet(vincent.emonet@maastrichtuniversity.nl), Michel Dumontier(michel.dumontier@maastrichtuniversity.nl).
+If you have any questions, discussion points, or want to collaborate, please feel free to contanct: [Chang Sun](mailto:chang.sun@maastrichtuniversity.nl), [Vincent Emonet](mailto:vincent.emonet@maastrichtuniversity.nl), [Michel Dumontier](mailto:michel.dumontier@maastrichtuniversity.nl).